-Surveys show that as many as 50% of doctors nationwide feel burned out.
-Burnout takes a personal toll, leading to elevated risk of depression, substance abuse and even suicide.
-It also affects the quality of care provided to patients.
-Ultimately, it causes clinicians to change jobs or leave the profession.
+Surveys show that as many as 50% of doctors nationwide are experiencing symptoms of burnout.
+Burnout affects the quality of care provided to patients and takes a personal toll, leading to elevated risk of anxiety, depression, substance abuse, and suicide.
+Ultimately, it can cause clinicians to change jobs or leave the profession.

 - Let’s Talk about Stigma and Asking for Help

 - Powerful Videos & Reflective Questions for finding purpose in medicine from Dr. Stephen Beeson and the Clinician Experience Project

 - Battling Burnout: Taking Steps to Keep Clinicians Healthy and Happy